 Want to see how I group the AP Lang stems?
-I’ve taken years’ worth of released questions, cross-checked them with changes to the exam (per the 2019 CED), and grouped them using the categories above.
+I’ve taken years’ worth of released questions, cross-checked them with changes to the exam, and grouped them using the categories above.
 You can get that list HERE.
 (You’ll be subscribing to my email list, but feel free to unsubscribe any time.)
 I’ve also included a few practice exercises you might use as bell ringers.

 Why It Matters

 It’s about feeling like they have some control.
 Imagine being blindfolded and walked into the front door of a strange house and told to find your way to the back door within five minutes.
 You know the house is in a cookie-cutter neighborhood, but you’ve never seen any of the five floor plans used.
 You would eventually find your way, but imagine how much more confident you would feel if someone showed you the blueprints of the five floor plans you might encounter.